José Paranhos, Viscount of Rio Branco

 José Maria da Silva Paranhos, Viscount of Rio Branco (16 March 1819 – 1 November 1880), was a Brazilian politician, monarchist, diplomat, teacher and journalist.
 Rio Branco was born in Salvador, in what was then the Captaincy of Bahia, to a wealthy family, but most of the fortune was lost after his parents' deaths early in his childhood.
+In 1871, Rio Branco became the president of the Council of Ministers.
+He would be the Council's longest-serving president, and his cabinet the second longest, in Brazilian history.
+His government was marked by economic prosperity and several reforms.
+The most important of these initiatives was the Law of Free Birth, which granted freeborn status to children born to slave women.
+Rio Branco led the government that enacted this law, and its passage increased his popularity.
+His government was plagued by a long crisis with the Catholic Church that resulted from the expulsion of Freemasons from its lay brotherhoods.
+After more than four years heading the Cabinet, Rio Branco resigned in 1875.
+Following a long vacation in Europe, his health swiftly declined and he was diagnosed with oral cancer.
+Rio Branco died in 1880 and was widely mourned throughout the country.
+He is regarded by most historians as one of Brazil's greatest statesmen.

 Rio Branco attended Brazil's Naval School and became a midshipman in 1841.
 Later that year he was enrolled in the Army's Military Academy, eventually becoming an instructor there.
 Rather than continue to serve in the military, he became a politician in the Liberal Party.
 In 1845, he was elected a member of the provincial house of representatives of Rio de Janeiro province, site of the national capital of the same name.
 Rio Branco rose to power within the province under the tutelage of Aureliano Coutinho, Viscount of Sepetiba—a veteran politician who held tremendous influence over the young and inexperienced Emperor Pedro II.
 He temporarily abandoned politics after Aureliano Coutinho's fall from grace and the subsequent dissolution of the Liberal Party.